mxayon/elephantsintheroom/README.md

 While looking for accurate ways to fairly rate and categorize articles, I came across
  >http://hedonometer.org

 - an instrument that measures the happiness of large populations in real time.
-It uses online expressions from Twitter posts measured over time in real life events.
+It uses online expressions from hashtags measured over time in real life events.

 The way Hedonometer ranked each word to a happiness score:
  >http://hedonometer.org/words.html